chnm/model-articles/content/articles/introduction.md

 argument.
-An exemplary example is Robert Nelson's *Mining the Dispatch*, which demonstrates the results of topic modeling "to uncover categories and discover patterns" in "the topics that dominated the news during the Civil War in the capital of the Confederacy\'s newspaper of record," the Richmond *Daily Dispatch*.[^5] Nelson's project includes an introduction describing the digital tool he is using and a brief analysis of one of the topics he identified, and a section that provides an overview of
+An exemplary example is Robert Nelson's *Mining the Dispatch*, which demonstrates the results of topic modeling "to uncover categories and discover patterns" in "the topics that dominated the news during the Civil War in the capital of the Confederacy's newspaper of record," the Richmond *Daily Dispatch*.[^5] Nelson's project includes an introduction describing the digital tool he is using and a brief analysis of one of the topics he identified, and a section that provides an overview of